Haseeb-Qureshi/Algorithms-Study-Group/week7_edit_distance.md

 Remember, you want to take the *minimum* of the three possible operation costs.
 The code should look fairly similar to your LCS, but not entirely the same.

+Again, the dimensions should be `str1.length + 1, str2.length + 1`.
+But in this case, your first row should be initialized with `(0...str1.length)`, and your first column should be `(0...str2.length)`.
+Try to reason why this is is the case.

+Then same this as before, `1.upto(str1.length)`, `1.upto(str2.length)`.
+But the rules are a little bit different from how you add up the costs.
+Figure this out!
+Remember, you should always be able to use the 3 adjacent cells to calculate the edit distance.

 ### BONUS:

 Implement an auto-correct function.
 Taking in a string, return the closest match within a dictionary.
-I've provided you a dictionary.
+I've provided you the dictionary.